ARUP-NGS/BMFtools/README.md

     1. Probabilistic quantitation of AAF given observations.
     2. Optional filter for FFPE data for removing deamination frequencies due to formalin fixation.
+    3. Added amplicon filtering for mispriming, both in variant caller and in a pre-processing step.
+    4. Added a test for allelic imbalance.
+    5. Removed "N"s from variant calls.

 1. Settings Recommendations